International Student Admission Requirements (F-1)

 5. Proof of English Proficiency:

-To be admitted to HCC, international student applicants from non-English speaking countries must meet our English proficiency requirement, for example, a TOEFL score of at least 61 (IBT) or an IELTS score band of 5.5 or higher.
+To be admitted to HCC, international student applicants from non-English speaking countries must meet our English proficiency requirement, for example, a TOEFL score of at least 61 (IBT), an IELTS score band of 5.5 or higher, or an iTEP Academic score of 4.0 or higher.
 Click here for more information on how you can provide proof of your English proficiency if English is not your native language.

 SAT/ACT scores are NOT required for admission purposes and are not accepted as proof of English proficiency, but they will be used for consideration in determining placement into academic coursework.
 Request your official score reports from the College Board to be sent directly to the Center for International Education at HCC.
 Test scores may not be older than two years.